diofant/diofant/docs/tutorial/basic_operations.rst

    2*sin(x)*cos(x) + cos(2*x)

 There are two important things to note about ``subs``.
 First, it returns a new expression.
-SymPy objects are immutable.
+Diofant objects are immutable.
 That means that ``subs`` does not modify it in-place.
 For example

    >>> expr = cos(x)